 Criminal Statute of Limitations Laws for Idaho

 In Idaho, there is no criminal SOL for rape, sexual abuse of a child, or lewd conduct with a child.
 The SOL for other felonies is 5 years from the offense and misdemeanors have an SOL of 1 year from the incident.
-Child USA, who has evaluated every state based on its criminal statute of limitations laws, gave Idaho a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as elimination of the criminal SOL for some/all felonies only.
+Child USA, who has evaluated every state based on its criminal statute of limitations laws, gave Idaho a Criminal SOL letter grade of C, on the traditional A-F scale, where A is the best.
+A letter grade of C is defined as elimination of the criminal SOL for some/all felonies only.

 Civil Statute of Limitations Laws for Idaho

 In Idaho, the civil SOL for child sex abuse claims is capped at age 23.
 There is a five-year discovery rule for civil actions in Idaho where the victim recalls the abuse and its “causal relationship to an injury or condition suffered by the child.”
-Child USA, who has also evaluated every state based on its civil statute of limitations laws, gave Idaho a Civil SOL Age Cap score of 1, on a 1-5 scale, where 5 is the highest.
-A score of 1 is defined as a civil SOL age cap age 25 or younger.
+Child USA, who has also evaluated every state based on its civil statute of limitations laws, gave Idaho a Civil SOL Age Cap letter grade of F, on the traditional A-F scale, where A is the best.
+A letter grade of F is defined as a civil SOL age cap age 34 or younger.

 If you or someone you love was sexually abused or assaulted in Idaho, contact us now.
 Due to Idaho’s current laws, those sexually abused as a minor may still have a claim against their abuser, depending on how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.

 Go to our main sexual abuse page to learn more about the process of filing a clergy sexual abuse claim.